 CSR Racing 2 and Real Racing 3 share the same meta game (Car development) but they differ in core game (tapping/timing vs. steering/directing).
 Through this differentiation, we’re able to put these two racing games in different brackets, which better emphasize their unique mechanics.

-Similarly, we get a significantly better understanding about various RPG-games by looking at their core and meta games:
+Similarly, we get a significantly better understanding of various RPG-games by looking at their core and meta games:

 Another benefit of using this method is its flexibility.
 With our current system of 10 core and 6 meta game types, we’re able to tackle all kinds of hybrid games and new combinations of traditional game genres.